yjwong1999/simpleCustomYOLO/examples/torchvision/2 ResNet-18 YOLOv8.md

 8 torch.Size([1, 512, 20, 20]) # we want this layer
 ```

 From the outputs, you can see the outputs of the selected backbone.
 Usually, we only need 3 outputs from the backbone as the intermediate features for the neck layer of your YOLO.
 You can use 4 or 5 outputs if you want the increase the model complexity as well.
-But generally, YOLO family usually only uses 3 outputs from the backbone. ⚠️ Note that the 3 (or more) outputs should have the resolultion size being the `2X multiple` of the next one.
+But generally, YOLO family usually only uses 3 outputs from the backbone. ⚠️ Note that the 3 (or more) outputs should have the resolultion size being the `2X multiple` from the smallest to the largest.
 In this case, you can see that the outputs `6`, `7`, and `8` have resolutions size of `80x80`, `40x40`, and `20x20`, respectively.
 Hence, we can directly use the last 3 outputs of the ResNet18 backbone to connect with the neck layer.
 Please refer
 [this example](https://github.com/yjwong1999/simpleCustomYOLO/blob/main/examples/torchvision/3%20EfficientNetv2_s%20YOLOv8.md) to see a more complicated example of selecting outputs from backbone.
 ```yaml
 backbone: